-At Amaranth, we have done a lot of research to bring you this guide with the most up to date facts about sunscreen.
+At Amaranth, we have done a lot of research to bring you this guide to the most up to date facts about sunscreen.

 Before reading the facts, you should be aware that in general, there are two types of sunscreen, chemical based (the form of the majority of sunscreens on the market) and mineral based which contain zinc oxide or titanium dioxide.
 Chemical based sunscreens absorb UV rays, but these chemicals have also been found to be absorbed into the bloodstream which has raised recent concerns.
 Mineral based products, in contrast, reflect the UV rays.
 We recommend only the use of mineral based sunscreens.
 Read on to find out why.

 1. Is your sunscreen safe?

-This month (May 2019) the FDA in America published a study that gave evidence that some of the ingredients mostly commonly used in sunscreens enter the bloodstream at levels that far exceed levels beyond which a government safety inspection is required.
+In May 2019 the FDA in America published a study that gave evidence that some of the ingredients, mostly commonly used in sunscreens enter the bloodstream at levels that far exceed levels beyond which a government safety inspection is required.
 Of 16 sunscreen ingredients, only two were recognised by the FDA and safe and effective - these are the minerals zinc oxide and titanium dioxide.
 Two other ingredients PABA and trolamine salicylate were deemed unsafe.
-For the remaining 12 ingredients (which appear in most chemical based suncreens), the FDA has proposed more testing before stating whether they are safe or unsafe.
+For the remaining 12 ingredients (which appear in most chemical based sunscreens), the FDA has proposed more testing before stating whether they are safe or unsafe.

 The Environmental Working Group (EWG) has now updated its guide to sunscreens to reflect the most up to date information available on suncreams.
 You can read the full guide here.

 2. More about Oxybenzone

 You may have seen the recent reports in the papers regarding safety concerns with oxybenzone.
 According to the EWG guide Oxybenzone is found in more that 60% of non mineral suncreams.
 The EWG raise the concerns that it it is allergic, can be absorbed through the skin in large amounts, has been detected in human breast milk, amniotic fluid, urine and blood and is a potential endocrine disruptor.
 Until more information is available we would advise that you avoid using products containing oxybenzone.